syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Event.md

 # Event

 ## StateChanged event
-Occurs when the value(state) of the `Checked` property is changed by either touching the check box or setting the value to the `Checked` property through C# code.
+Occurs when the value(state) of the `Checked` property is changed by either touching the check box or setting the value to the `Checked` property using C# code.
 The event arguments are of type `StateChangedEventArgs` and expose the following property:

 * `IsChecked`: The new value(state) of the `Checked` property.